 In this animated activity, learners explore three major methods of heat transfer and practice identifying each.

-The student studies the structure of the cell membrane by constructing it using the correct molecules.
+In this learning activity you'll study the structure of the cell membrane and construct it using the correct molecules.

-Every protein molecule of an organism is synthesized by that organism in a prescribed process.
+In this learning activity you'll review how every protein molecule of an organism is synthesized by that organism in a prescribed process.
 This activity helps students understand the fundamental life process of making protein.